University Refunds and Reimbursements

 Applications for exceptional circumstance refunds must be in writing to the Manager, Fees & Scholarships with supporting documentation within 18 months of the formal notification of withdrawal.
 Refunds may be granted in exceptional circumstances with approval of the University Secretary and Registrar.

 This refund policy does not apply to HECS liable students who are enrolled in Postgraduate courses.
 HECS liable students are subject to the rules governing enrolment and withdrawal in the Higher Education Funding Act.

 * Prescribed date means, in the case of subjects taken in the standard semesters, the relevant HECS census date for the semester or, in any other case, the latest date of withdrawal without penalty as determined by the Deputy Vice-Chancellor on the advice of the relevant Faculty.

 To be eligible for a refund as a non-award student, you must withdraw from a subject or course by the HECS census date for the semester.
 If you withdraw from a subject or course after the HECS census date you are not entitled to a refund of your payment.

 Reimbursement of work related expenses incurred by staff are done in the Spendvision system.
 User friendly documentation and a guide can be found at the Card Services website under Spendvision Resources.
 An email help service is also available at Cardservices@newcastle.edu.au.

 Petty cash is no longer available from the cashiers.

 All staff must use the reimbursement functionality in Spendvision to claim any out of pocket business related expenses.

 Student and Visitor Reimbursements

-Students and Visitors will still be able to claim reimbursements by completing the Student and Visitor Reimbursement Form and submitting to the Accounts Payable section located Student Services Centre Level 3 Callaghan Campus.
+Students and Visitors will still be able to claim reimbursements by completing the Student and Visitor Reimbursement Form and submitting to the Accounts Payable section located in the Commonwealth Bank, Callaghan Campus.